SergioIsntreal/Ammo_UI/README.md

 ![image](https://github.com/user-attachments/assets/643c8a44-e41b-4dda-966d-e29930e6ddcb)

 4. Save with Ctrl + S and return to Unity.
-Right click `Bullet UI` -> `Create Empty Parent`, F2 and rename 'Gun' or something similar.
+Right click `Bullet UI` -> `Create Empty Parent`, F2 and rename 'Gun'.

 5. Drag and drop your AmmoDisplay script onto `Gun`.
 It should look something like this: